maitra/mvpart/README.md

 mvpart fits multivariate regression trees.

-This is a fork of the last archived version of mvpart on [CRAN](https://cran.r-project.org/src/contrib/Archive/mvpart/).
+This is a fork of [Github]{https:://gitub.com/richardjtelford/mvpart/} which itself was a fork of the last archived version of mvpart on [CRAN](https://cran.r-project.org/src/contrib/Archive/mvpart/).

 I have edited the namespace so that it installs on R version 4.5.1.